sjblurton/sjblurton/README.md

 ## I'm a Rock Climber, Problem solver, and Developer!!

-- 🧗‍♂️ I’m currently working on a library of custom-react-hooks on NPM: [custom-react-hooks][npm]!
+- 🧗‍♂️ I’m currently rebuilding Big6 app into TypeScript: [Big6-TypeScript][latest]!
 - 🌱 I’m currently learning the React testing libraries.
 - 👯 I’m looking to collaborate with other content creators.
 - 🥅 2022 Goals: Contribute more to Open Source projects.
-- 📦 I'm currrently building a library of NPM packages.
+- 📦 I have a library of React custom hooks in NPM packages.
 - ⚡ Fun fact: I volunteer for Sea Shepard going to sea to save the world!

 ### Connect with me through: